s-brez/trading-server/README.md

 # trading-server
-Event-driven execution and backtesting platform for trading common markets.
+Trading server: an event-driven execution and backtesting platform for trading common markets.

 Use this software at your own risk.
 No responsibility taken for losses incurred.